opoupeney/DreamFaceDoc/index.rst

 Welcome to DreamFace's documentation!
 =====================================

-DreamFace is a Cloud Application Platform that provides developers to create cross-platform applications that are automatically ready to be deployed in the cloud.
+DreamFace test is a Cloud Application Platform that provides developers to create cross-platform applications that are automatically ready to be deployed in the cloud.